Wofb/Bandit-writeups/Level27->28/Level27->28.md

  ```

  ![Goal](Goal.png)
- After clone succes, it create a `repo` directory in my home directory.
+ After clone succes, it creates a `repo` directory in my home directory.
 Concatenate `README` and get the password.

  The password: `y8Yd2ssKcpHpud7UvOSOxwamRMzIGIeQ`